-In spite of these hurdles, it is absolutely imperative that you keep yourself up to date on all of the changes relating to what you should carry in your car when driving in Spain, because failure to do so could lead to points on your license and a hefty fine.
+Despite these hurdles, you must keep yourself up to date on all of the changes relating to what you should carry in your car when driving in Spain because failure to do so could lead to points off your licence and a hefty fine.

-Let's start with the documents that are compulsory to carry.
+Let's start with the vehicle documents that are compulsory to carry.

-The equivalent to the UK MOT is the ITV (Inspección técnica de vehiculos).
+The equivalent to the UK MOT is the ITV (Inspección Técnica de Vehiculos).
 All cars that are over four years of age are required to pass the ITV.
-Once you have successfully passed the ITV you get a sticker that you place at the top of the windscreen.
+Once you have successfully passed the ITV you get a coloured sticker that you place at the top of the windscreen.

 You then have to keep the ITV Report - the Spanish MOT equivalent document – in the car with you at all times.